 Another great litmus test is to use the example of metal.
 Metal is a known conductor of electricity.
 A static cling that is likewise charged should not then stick to metal but repel away from the surface.
 But through common use we know that static clings will adhere to non-porous metal surfaces.
 Thus, there is no static charge in the cling!

-Now that we know it’s not actual static electricity nor any kind of adhesive material that causes the cling to adhere like you want it to, we’ve provided a quick explanation of why and how it actually does cling to the applied surface.
+Now that we know it’s not actual static electricity nor any kind of adhesive material that causes the cling to adhere as you want it to, we’ve provided a quick explanation of why and how it actually does cling to the applied surface.

 The static clings actually work due to the fact that the thin vinyl they are made from act like a mini-suction cup when pressed onto a similar cohesive force or surface.
 These similar surfaces bond to each other with a little bit of pressure which creates an extremely versatile signage option assuming you have a non-porous surface to apply it to.
 No adhesive, no static electricity but a functioning window cling!